 Heat pumps can be an effective and efficient source of whole-house or spot heating.
 They are available in central and ductless models, and also provide air conditioning.

 What is a Heat Pump?

-An air-source heat pump is basically an air conditioner that works backwards in the winter to generate heat, while still doing the same job as a central air conditioner during the summer.
+An air-source heat pump is basically an air conditioner that works backward in the winter to generate heat, while still doing the same job as a central air conditioner during the summer.
 In centrally ducted heating systems, a heat pump typically is not sufficient as a primary heat source, so it would be used to supplement your gas forced air furnace.
-If you plan to install or replace an air conditioner anyway, an argument can be made to use a heat pump instead, especially if you're in an area with low electricity costs in relation to your cost of gas.
+If you plan to install or replace an air conditioner anyway, an argument can be made to use a heat pump instead, especially if you’re in an area with low electricity costs in relation to your cost of gas.

 Ductless air conditioner/ heat pump systems, which are installed separately from a ducted system, are becoming increasingly popular with our customers to heat and cool rooms or areas of their home that aren’t served effectively by their central system.
 Ductless systems are highly effective in resolving these issues, and our customers are always amazed with the performance.

 Ductless Heat Pumps (Air Conditioner)

 Just like central air source heat pumps, ductless heat pumps use electricity to generate heat in the winter and cooling in the summer.
 Stylish, quiet and effective, ductless systems rate very high in customer satisfaction.
 Be aware that heat pumps have reduced heat output when it’s really cold outside, so care should be taken when choosing this application.
 But when a gas line isn’t available, or especially when air conditioning is also desired, ductless heat pumps are a simple and effective tool to heat and cool individual rooms or areas in your home.